zuplo/docs/policies/rate-limit-inbound/doc.md

 ## Using a custom function

-You can create a rate-limit bucket based on any property of a request using a custom function that returns a `CustomRateLimitPolicyOptions` object (which provides the identifier used by the limiting system).
+You can create a rate-limit bucket based on any property of a request using a custom function that returns a `CustomRateLimitDetails` object (which provides the identifier used by the limiting system).

-The `CustomRateLimitPolicyOptions` object can be used to override the `timeWindowMinutes` & `requestsAllowed` options.
+The `CustomRateLimitDetails` object can be used to override the `timeWindowMinutes` & `requestsAllowed` options.

 This example would create a unique rate-limiting function based on the `customerId` parameter in routes (note it’s important that a policy like this is applied to a route that has a `/:customerId` parameter).